 - Combat aircraft include the F-35 Lightning II and E-2 Hawkeye.

 - Support aircraft include the E-6 Mercury, V-22 Osprey, and C-130 Hercules.

-Is it Easier to Become a Pilot in the Navy or Air Force?
+It’s Actually Harder to Become a Pilot in the Navy than Air Force

 We can’t directly compare the Navy and Air Force because they have different training regimes and operational duties.